thejamilah/Data-Structures-and-Algorithms/Challenges/RepeatedWord/README.md

 ### Approach & Efficiency
 Time: O (n) </br>
-This iterates over an array of strings to check if the strings exist in a hash table and add them to the hash table if they do not exist.
+This iterates over an array of strings to check if the strings exist in a hash table and add them to the hash table if they do not exist.</br>
 Space: O (n) </br>
 This method requires the instantiation of a new hash table and a string array.
-Therefore additional space is needed.
+Therefore additional space is needed.</br>

 More on Big O Here:
 http://bigocheatsheet.com/ </br>